-If you enter a linear axis (e.g. X) in the input parameter LINE DIRECTION, the TNC moves the rotary axis (e.g. A) entered in the RANGE cycle by the line spacing L.SPAC as soon as it reaches the end of the line (see the figures at right).
+If you enter a linear axis (e.g. X) in the input parameter LINE DIRECTION, the TNC moves the rotary axis (e.g. A) entered in the RANGE cycle by the line spacing L.SPAC as soon as it reaches the end of the line.
+See figure at right.